Puppy Crate Training

 In most cases a pup that cries incessantly in his crate has either been crated too soon (without taking the proper steps as outlined above) or is suffering from separation anxiety and is anxious about being left alone.
 Some pups may simply need more exercise.
 Others may not have enough attention paid them.
 Some breeds of dog may be particularly vocal (e.g., Miniature Pinchers, Mini Schnauzers, and other frisky terrier types).
 You may need to increase the amount of exercise and play your dog receives daily.

-Do not crate your puppy or dog if:
+Do NOT crate your puppy or dog if:

 • your puppy is too young to have sufficient bladder or sphincter control.